U.S. Navy Is Drafting New Rules To Report UFO Sightings To Address ‘Safety And Security Concerns’

 — CNET (@CNET) April 24, 2019

-Chris Mellon, a former Pentagon intelligence official and ex-staffer on the Senate Intelligence Committee, believes that the U.S. Navy’s move is the right one, and said that the military calling UFO’s “unexplained aerial phenomena” as opposed to “unidentified flying objects” is a significant change.
+Chris Mellon, a former Pentagon intelligence official and ex-staffer on the Senate Intelligence Committee, believes that the U.S. Navy’s move is the right one.
+Mellon remarked that the military calling UFO’s “unexplained aerial phenomena” as opposed to “unidentified flying objects” is a significant change.

 “Right now, we have situation in which UFOs and UAPs are treated as anomalies to be ignored rather than anomalies to be explored.
 We have systems that exclude that information and dump it.”

-Per Politico, Mellon suggests that in many cases, military personnel don’t know what to do with this kind of information, and they often end up discarding it if it’s not something they recognize.
+Per Politico, Mellon suggests that, in many cases, military personnel don’t know what to do with this kind of information.
+These personnel often end up discarding the information if it’s not something that they recognize.

 Luis Elizondo, the former Pentagon official who ran the Advanced Aerospace Threat Identification Program (AATIP) office, previously complained that the Pentagon didn’t give reports of UFO sightings enough attention.

-The U.S. Navy isn’t the only military service to make changes to their approach to UFO sightings — in March 2018, the Federal Aviation Administration released radio traffic from two commercial pilots that said they spotted a UFO, and in November Irish authorities began an investigation into UFO sightings by commercial pilots in western Ireland.
+The U.S. Navy isn’t the only military service to make changes to their approach to UFO sightings — in March of 2018, the Federal Aviation Administration released radio traffic from two commercial pilots that said they spotted a UFO.
+In November, Irish authorities began an investigation into UFO sightings by commercial pilots in western Ireland.